milladgit/rapl-wrapper/README.md

 Contact
 -------
-If you have any questions regarding these codes, please send me an email to <mghane2 at uh.edu>.
+If you have any questions regarding these codes, please send me an email to mghane2 at uh.edu.